luapower/winapi/winapi.md

         * [BaseButton][winapi.basebuttonclass] - base class for buttons
            * [Button][winapi.buttonclass] - push-buttons

-### Procedural layer
+### Functions

-The procedural layer is documented in the code, including API quirks and empirical knowledge, so do check that out.
+The "proc layer" is documented in the code, including API quirks and empirical knowledge, so do check out the source code.

 ## Modules